Ricci-Liu/cclab_text_tutorial/tutorial.md

 function draw() {
   background(0);
-  //The default frame count every second is 60.
+  //The default frame count is 60.
 And frameCount returns a value that plus 1 every frame. if (frameCount % 60 >=0 && frameCount % 60 <=5) {
     // When the current accumulated frameCount can be divided by 60 and the remainder is between 0 and 5;
-    circle(width/2, height/2, 100); // draw a circle for one frame every 1 second;
+    circle(width/2, height/2, 100); // draw a circle for one frame every 60 frames;
   }
 }

 ```
-In this example, the circle appears every 1 second, and stays for 5/60 seconds.
+In this example, the circle appears for every 60 frames, and stays for 5 frames.

 ---